-Nevertheless, as with any man-made monument, viewers would do well to consider and discuss these works of art with critical discernment.
-Art is always, after all, the work of human beings and thus they have their strengths and their weaknesses.
+Nevertheless, as with any man-made monument, viewers would do well to consider and discuss these works of art not just for what they’re about, but also for how they are made — that is to say, with critical discernment.
+Art is always, after all, the work of human beings and thus, regardless of any noble purposes, they are bound to have their strengths and their weaknesses.

 But it is also, in my opinion, limited and even undermined by certain aspects of McQueen’s artistry.
 Saying so, I run the risk of provoking an angry backlash.
 But I suspect that such rash comments will come from people who think I disrespect the subject, when nothing could be farther from the truth.
 I care so much about this subject that I hope to see even more powerful movies, songs, and stories about it.

-12 Years a Slave is based on a manuscript of the same title, in which the testimony of a freed slave named Solomon Northup is recorded by David Wilson, chronicling Northup’s life.
-It follows Northup’s experience as a sophisticated, educated free man in New York; tells how he came to be sold into slavery; and reveals how he toiled and suffered under a variety of slave masters in Louisiana, from compassionate and respectful masters (who were, nevertheless, racists) to masters who would rape, beat, and even kill the people they called their “property.”
+12 Years a Slave is based on a manuscript of the same title, in which the testimony of a man who was enslaved and then set free, a man named Solomon Northup, is recorded by David Wilson.
+It follows Northup’s experience as a sophisticated, educated free man in New York; tells how he came to be sold into slavery; and reveals how he toiled and suffered under a variety of enslavers in Louisiana, from compassionate and respectful “masters” (who were, nevertheless, racists) to enslavers who would rape, beat, and even kill the people they called their “property.”

 McQueen’s film sticks to that story in its script (by John Ridley) and in its period detail, which are both remarkable.
-We’re given eye-opening and awful exhibitions of slave markets, cotton plantations, the palatial homes of slave masters, and the squalor in which slaves were forced to survive.
+We’re given eye-opening and awful exhibitions of slave markets, cotton plantations, the palatial homes of enslavers, and the squalor in which enslaved people were forced to survive.
 It’s as convincing and as educational as any big-screen treatment of the subject I’ve seen.

 But McQueen’s film is so preoccupied with the horrors of physical abuse — beatings, whippings, rape, humiliation, and hanging — that it seems as though he’s also interested in something more general than these historical events.
 It seems he’s interested in physical suffering itself as a subject.